Jeevamukesh/Online-Quiz-app/README.md

-Basically Online quiz app is used for testing our general knowledge.
+Basically Online quiz app is used for testing our general knowledge.<br/>
-College students were attended online quiz by a separate online quiz app in COVID-19 pandemic period.
+College students were attended online quiz by a separate online quiz app in COVID-19 pandemic period.<br/>
-We can create this app in Python language by using Pywebio & Flask modules.
+We can create this app in Python language by using Pywebio & Flask modules.<br/>
 Install pywebio
-        pip install pywebio
+        <pre>pip install pywebio</pre>
 Install Flask
-        pip install flask
+        <pre>pip install flask</pre>